You're Doing the Right Things for Your Pastors.

 Why this matters:

 I tried doing both.
 It doesn't work.
 Clergy finances are so different from general financial planning that serving both audiences meant serving neither well.
 The tax rules are different.
 The retirement vehicles are different.
 The psychology is different.
-The shame dynamics are different.
+The avoidance patterns are different.

 So I chose.
 I serve pastors.
 Only pastors.
 And the organizations responsible for their care.